Battle of Beneventum (275 BC): Background

-The battle
+Battle

 Plutarch gave the most detailed account of the battle.
 He wrote that during the three years Pyrrhus spent campaigning in Sicily, the Samnites suffered many defeats at the hands of the Romans and lost a substantial part of their territory.
 This made them resentful towards Pyrrhus.
 Therefore, most of them did not join him when he returned to southern Italy.
 Cassius Dio wrote that the Samnites being hard pressed by the Romans caused Pyrrhus to set forth again to come to their assistance.
 In Plutarch's account, Pyrrhus engaged the Romans despite the lack of Samnite support.
 The two consuls for 275 BC, Lucius Cornelius Lentulus Caudinus and Manius Curius Dentatus, were fighting in Lucania and Samnium respectively.

 Plutarch wrote that Pyrrhus divided his forces into two divisions.
 He sent one of them against Cornelius Lentulus and marched with the other force during the night against Manius Curius, who was encamped near Beneventum and was waiting for help from Cornelius Lentulus.
 Pyrrhus was in a hurry to engage Manius Curius in case his colleague would show up.
 However, his soldiers lost their way and fell behind because he went a long way round through woods and his lights did not hold out.
 Dionysius of Halicarnassus wrote that Pyrrhus marched through "long trails that were not even used by people but were mere goat-paths through woods and crags, would keep no order and, even before the enemy came in sight, would be weakened in body by thirst and fatigue."
 This delayed Pyrrhus and at dawn he was in full view of the enemy as he advanced on them from the heights.
 Plutarch wrote that Manius Curius led his men out of the camp and attacked the enemy advance guard and captured some elephants which were left behind.
 This success brought him to the plain, where he could engage Pyrrhus in battle on level ground.
 He routed some of the enemy lines, but an elephant charge drove him back to his camp.
 He called on the camp guards who were standing on the parapets of the rampart.
 They came down and threw javelins at the elephants, forcing them to turn round.
 They ran through the ranks of Pyrrhus which were thrown into disarray and, as a result, the Romans caused the Epirotes to retreat.